History

 Going beyond 60 years

-Since 1960, Avivo (formerly RESOURCE) has helped individuals transform their lives, particularly people who face significant and multiple challenges to self-sufficiency.
+Since 1960, Avivo has helped individuals transform their lives, particularly people who face significant and multiple challenges to health, stability and economic advancement.
 This includes poverty, racism, mental health and substance use concerns, homelessness, little or no education, outdated work skills, limited English language skills, and more.

-From its start as a vocational rehabilitation services provider in Minneapolis, Avivo now offers shelter and housing supports, chemical and mental health services, career education, and employment services for residents in the Twin Cities and St. Cloud metro areas.
+From its start as a vocational rehabilitation services provider in Minneapolis, founded as the Minneapolis Rehabilitation Center, Avivo now offers shelter and housing supports, chemical and mental health services, career education, and employment services for residents in the Twin Cities and St. Cloud metro areas.

 Milestones